rabriol/kalah_game/README.md

 Player 2: [0, 1, 2, 3, 4, 5] - board index

 That means Player 2 is seing his board against Player 1.

+To know more about the game, please visit https://en.wikipedia.org/wiki/Kalah